LordAlucard90/Angular-Tutorial/05 - Services And Dependency Injection/readme.md

 ## Intro

-A service is used to centralize behaviours, is used to avoid code duplication or to manage the data storing.
+A service is used to centralize behaviours, it is used to avoid code duplication or to manage the data storing.

 ### Version Notes